vespakoen/docs/validation.md

 <a name="custom-validation-rules"></a>
 ## Custom Validation Rules

-Need to create your own validation rules?
-You will love how easy it is!
-First, create a class that extends **Laravel\Validator** and place it in your **application/libraries** directory:
+It's hard to imagine using a validator without needing to create custom rules.
+To create custom rules first create a class that extends **Laravel\Validator** and place it in your **application/libraries** directory:

 #### Defining a custom validator class: